 Bose QuietComfort Earbuds — With a lower price and better sound quality and noise cancellation results, these earbuds could be a contender for those with larger ears, as those with average to smaller ears struggled to find a comfortable fit.

-Technics EAH-AZ100 — This pair is interesting because it has higher-than-average noise-deadening properties, but its higher price means it pales compared to cheaper options.
+Technics EAH-AZ100 — This pair is interesting because it has higher-than-average noise-deadening properties, but its higher price means it pales compared to most competitors.

 Sonos Ace — The Ace is a premium pair of headphones with a higher price.
 They offer some of the best noise cancellation we've seen, earning them a place on many a shortlist, but other options combine better ANC with better sound quality and comfort for the price, making the Ace less desirable.